dtao/PhilosopherDeveloper/source/posts/distance-from-reality-to-ideal.markdown

 - key lesson from these examples: when reality and ideal are far apart, start closer to reality

-- are these things good, or will they need to be replaced? doesn't matter--they will work, for now. and either they will evolve and slowly drag developers closer to ideal, or they will be replaced
+- are these things good, or will they need to be replaced? doesn't matter---they will work, for now. and either they will evolve and slowly drag developers closer to ideal, or they will be replaced